LukaszMalucha/Data-Dashboard-with-JS/readme.md

 Second row graphs will have tooltips<br>
 Dashboard should present variety of different tools and features of DC.js & D3.js

-## Out of Project Scope:

-Dashboard doesn't have to be fully responsive, as per Milestone Project instruction.<br>

 ## Dataset:
 https://community.tableau.com/docs/DOC-1236